shamangary/Keras-MORPH2-age-estimation/README.md

 # Keras-MORPH-age-estimation
-Keras implementation for MORPH dataset age estimation.
+Keras implementation for MORPH2 dataset age estimation.

 This project contains **Mobilenet and Densenet** with **regression and DEX framework**.